martanto/magma-multigas/README.md

 zero = 'D:\\Projects\\magma-multigas\\input\\TANG_RTU_Zero_Data.dat'
 ```

-Initiating the MultiGas module with the code below.
-This code will correct the "NAN" data, and create a new file into your current poject directory.
+Initiate MultiGas module with the code below.
+This code will correct "NAN" data, and create a new file into your current poject directory.
 The default location is `<your project directory>/output/normalize` .
 ```python
 multigas = MultiGas(
     two_seconds=two_seconds,